tcoates3/dqm4hep-doc/docs/user-manual/core-tools.md

 </dqm4hep>
 ```

-The `<for>` element attributes possible values are summurized in table below.
+Possible values for the `<for>` element attribute are summarized in the table below.

 Attribute | Type    | Optional ? | Default value
 --------- | ------- | ---------- | -------------